grahamking/croxy/README.md

 **Install**

+There is no install, you just run the script.

 1. Get python3 (You probably have this already).

 2. Make sure you have pip for python3.
 On Ubuntu that's:

     `sudo apt-get install python3-setuptools`

     `sudo easy_install3 pip`

 3. Install [pycrypto](https://pypi.python.org/pypi/pycrypto) 2.6+.